-Exclusive Kalamazoo - Recreational (Coming Soon!)
-Dispensary Menu | Leafly
+Exclusive Kalamazoo - Recreational Dispensary Menu | Leafly

 About this dispensary

-Exclusive Kalamazoo - Recreational (Coming Soon!)
+Exclusive Kalamazoo - Recreational

-Exclusive is Michigans First Officially State Licensed Recreational Marijuana Retail Store.
-Known for the Best Top Shelf Quality Flower, Concentrates, Edibles, CBD, Vape Pens, and so much more.
-We carry Exclusive products you will not find anywhere else’.
-Now servicing adults 21 and up with any valid state issued ID, yes out of state ID is accepted.
-We have ATMs on site.
-We also accept out of state patients with a valid state issued registry card.
-We have FREE PARKING in Large open parking lot.
-To view our full live menu visit www.exclusivemi.com Open 9am - 9pm Everyday.
-FIRST TIME PATIENTS: 10% OFF YOUR FIRST VISIT WITH LOYALTY PROGRAM VETERANS 10% OFF, *CAN NOT BE COMBINED MULTIPLE DISCOUNTS* COLLEGE STUDENTS - 10% OFF STORE WIDE* MUST HAVE VALID COLLEGE ID* WE CARRY STATE COMPLIANT LAB TESTED, PESTICIDE FREE PREMIUM QUALITY TOP SHELF FLOWER, CONCENTRATES, VAPE CARTRIDGES AND EDIBLES!
+Exclusive is a Kalamazoo provisioning center for medical and adult-use cannabis.
+As Michigan's #1 and first state-licensed recreational marijuana retail store, Exclusive is known for having the largest selection of top-shelf quality flower, concentrates, edibles, CBD, vape pens, and so much more.
+Plus, we carry Exclusive products you will not find anywhere else!
+Servicing medical 18 and up & adults 21 and up with any valid state-issued ID, including out-of-state IDs and out-of-state medical cards.
+We offer free parking and ATMs on-site.
+To view our full live menu for our Kalamazoo provision center and our deals, visit our website.
+Open every day, 9 am - 9 pm.
+VETERANS 10% OFF, *CAN NOT BE COMBINED MULTIPLE DISCOUNTS* COLLEGE STUDENTS - 10% OFF STORE WIDE* MUST HAVE VALID COLLEGE ID* WE CARRY STATE COMPLIANT LAB TESTED, PESTICIDE FREE PREMIUM QUALITY TOP SHELF FLOWER, CONCENTRATES, VAPE CARTRIDGES AND EDIBLES!